Computational-Biology-OceanOmics/OceanOmics-demultiplex-pipeline/README.md

 This will set the current directory as the work directory and the output files will be saved in a subdirectory called 'output'.

+You can add `-resume` to your command to resume a demultiplex run that has failed.
+Nextflow will attempt to resume the run at the beginning of the step that failed.

 ## Parameters

 These can all be set on the command line or in nexflow.config.
 Any parameters used on the command line will be used over the nextflow.config values